RRB Technician Expected Cut Off 2026, Know Qualifying Marks

 Candidates can set their target scores slightly above expected cut-offs to ensure safety.
 Focusing on high-yield topics, practicing mock tests, and improving accuracy and speed can help surpass these thresholds.

-Q.5 Do normalization and multiple shifts affect expected cut-offs?
+Q.5 Do normalisation and multiple shifts affect expected cut-offs?

-Yes, normalization ensures fairness across multiple shifts.
+Yes, normalisation ensures fairness across multiple shifts.
 Scores may be adjusted slightly higher or lower depending on the relative difficulty of each shift, which in turn affects the final cut-offs.